sivasankar-valipi/Redhat-cluster-lab-pacemaker/05-Shared-Storage.md/01_Storage_VM_setup.md

-In this lab, we will create a Red Hat Enterprise Linux virtual machine named Storage.
+In this lab, we will create a Red Hat Enterprise Linux virtual machine named **Storage**.

 **Step 1** : Open VMware Workstation Pro